-Principal of the notes will be payable against surrender of such notes (which initially will be at the offices of the Paying Agents specified on the inside back cover page of this offering memorandum) by U.S. transfer to a U.S. dollar account maintained by the holder with a bank located in New York City.
+Principal of the notes will be payable against surrender of such notes (which initially will be at the offices of the Paying Agents specified on the inside back cover page of this offering memorandum) by U.S. transfer to a

+U.S. dollar account maintained by the holder with a bank located in New York City.
 Payments of interest will be made to persons in whose name the notes are registered on the record date, notwithstanding the cancellation of such notes upon any transfer or exchange thereof subsequent to the record date and prior to such interest payment date; provided that, if and to the extent the Government defaults in the payment of the interest due on such interest payment date, such defaulted interest will be paid to the persons in whose names such notes are registered at the end of a subsequent record date established by the Government by notice given by mail by or on behalf of the Government to the holders of the notes not less than 15 days preceding such subsequent record date, such record date to be not less than 10 days preceding the date of payment of such defaulted interest.
-Payments of interest on the notes will be made (1) by a U.S. dollar check drawn on a bank in New York City mailed to the holder at such holder's registered address or (2) upon application by the holder of at least \$1,000,000 in principal amount of notes to the Trustee not later than the relevant record date, by wire transfer in immediately available funds to a U.S. dollar account maintained by the holder with a bank in New York City.
+Payments of interest and principal on the notes will be made in accordance with the applicable procedures of the Depository, otherwise, payments of interest on the notes will be made (1) by a U.S. dollar check drawn on a bank in New York City mailed to the holder at such holder's registered address or (2) upon application by the holder of at least \$1,000,000 in principal amount of notes to the Trustee not later than the relevant record date, by wire transfer in immediately available funds to a U.S. dollar account maintained by the holder with a bank in New York City.